LorennMarque/Google-Maps-Scraper-Fast/README.md

 This script utilizes Selenium to extract data from commercial places on the web.
 Make sure to follow the steps below to set up and run the script.

+You can set multiple target categories in different locations so the script can scrap +200 rows at ease.

+## Information scraped:

+- Name
+- Website URL
+- Reviews Score
+- Reviews Amount
+- Phone number
+- GoogleMaps URL

 ## Installation of Requirements

 1. Clone this repository to your local machine: